Chin people of Burma/Myanmar

 The organisation has the following aims and objectives;

-1. To build unity and a well organized Chin society in Norway.
+1. To build unity and a well organised Chin society in Norway.

 2. To assist Chin people in their attempt to adopt local integration.

-3. To assist organisations and groups that are fighting for human right and democratization in Burma.
+3. To assist organisations and groups that are fighting for human right and democratisation in Burma.

 4. To assist Norway bound Chin refugees in all possible means.